 Mean and fluctuating velocities were measured using an array of three traverse-mounted Turbulent Flow Instrumentation (TFI) 4-hole pressure probes, known as Cobra probes.
-Boundary-layer measurements were taken to a height of $Z^ = 1.74$, at three locations $Y^ = -0.7, 0, +0.7$ at a streamwise position of $X^ = -3.625$.
-The probes measure 3-component velocity vectors whose direction lies within 45 degrees of the probe axis (acceptance cone).
+Boundary-layer measurements were taken to a height of $Z^ = 1.74$, at three locations $Y^ = -0.7$, 0, +0.7 at a streamwise position of $X^ = -3.625$.
+The probes measure 3-component velocity vectors whose direction lies within 45° of the probe axis (acceptance cone).
 Their application to the measurement of flow mean and turbulence statistics has been described by Shepherd (1981) and Hooper & Musgrove (1997), respectively.
-Compared to those studies, the Cobra probes now have a smaller head (2.6 mm diameter) with port diameters of 0.5 mm, with pressure sensors mounted in the sensor body, giving a frequency response up to 2000 Hz.
-However, in practice, other factors such
+Compared with those studies, the Cobra probes now have a smaller head (2.6 mm diameter) with port diameters of 0.5 mm, with pressure sensors mounted in the sensor body, giving a frequency response up to 2000 Hz.
+However, in practice, other factors such as sampling noise and the length scale of isolated flow perturbations determine the response in a given flow.
+For these experiments, the velocity (u and w components) spectra obtained from the probe were compared to a single-wire thermal anemometer (TSI type 1210-T1.5) in grid-generated turbulence, showing good agreement for frequencies up to 350 Hz, equivalent to a Strouhal number ($St = fH/U{\infty}$ where f is the frequency) of \sim 7 based on a velocity of 15 m s-1.
+This is well beyond the natural shedding frequency of $St_H \sim 0.01$ and the switching frequency of $St_H \sim 0.001$ -0.025.